mimmi20/ua-result-company/README.md

-# ua-browser-type
+# ua-result-company
-Classes for different browser types
+Classes for different companies